More about: 24 Best Things To Do in Rome

 10. Enter the Pantheon to admire its dome

 The Pantheon of Agrippa, located in the historic centre of Rome, is one of the finest monuments in all of Rome.
-It is well worth a visit to what is now a church and in the past was a Roman temple erected during the rule of Aurelius and also to see it illuminated at nightfall.
-Here's everything you need to know about Rome's Pantheon.
+It is well worth booking a guided tour of the Pantheon, entering what is now a church and in the past was a Roman temple erected during the rule of Aurelius and also seeing it illuminated at dusk.
+Here is everything you need to know about the Pantheon in Rome.

 11. Walk through the gardens of Villa Borghese and visit its Gallery

-In a privileged location you will find the great hidden treasure of the Roman city: the Borghese Gallery.
-On this visit you will not only enjoy one of Rome's best art galleries and beautiful classical sculptures, but also a walk through the lungs of Rome, the impressive gardens of Villa Borghese which are undoubtedly one of the best parks in Rome.
+If you book a guided tour of the Borghese Gallery you will not only enjoy one of Rome's finest art galleries and beautiful classical sculptures, but also a walk through the lungs of Rome, the impressive gardens of Villa Borghese which are undoubtedly one of Rome's finest parks.

 12. Enjoy the view from the Gianicolò